qwd/dev-site/docs/_en/best-practices/cache.md

 > **Note:** Cache is not a mandatory requirement, please read this document carefully and then evaluate it fully based on your product, otherwise it may cause serious errors to your product. **Do not use cache if you are not sure, or if you cannot handle all scenarios.**
 {:.bqwarning}

-> **Warning:** You cannot cache or store all data provided in GeoAPI, this would violate our [terms of service](https://www.qweather.com/en/terms/developers-tos) and infringe copyright, and the copyright owner of such data may take legal action against you.
+> **Warning:** You cannot cache or store all data provided in GeoAPI, this would violate [developers license](https://www.qweather.com/en/terms/developers-eula) and infringe copyright, and the copyright owner of such data may take legal action against you.
 {:.bqdanger}

 ## Reasonable